aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-xps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to XPS</h2>

+The Open Financial Transaction (OFT) format is a proprietary file format used by Microsoft Money to store financial data.
+It is a binary file format that is not easily readable by other applications.
+XPS (XML Paper Specification) is an open standard for document exchange that is supported by many applications.
+Converting OFT to XPS allows users to access their financial data in a more widely supported format.

-For a Python developer, who is trying to add a OFT to XPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word XPS format.
+<h2>How Aspose.Total Helps for OFT to XPS Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process from OFT to XPS.
+The APIs included in the package are Aspose.Words for Python via .NET and Aspose.Email for Python via .NET.

+Using these APIs, the conversion process is a two step process.
+Firstly, the OFT file is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word XPS format.
+This makes the conversion process easy and efficient using Python.

+Aspose.Total for Python via .NET is a great tool for Python developers who are looking to add OFT to XPS conversion feature within their application.
+It provides a comprehensive set of APIs that can be used to automate the conversion process, making it easy and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}